tomaschyly/MynGo/README.md

 This app is intended to be crossplatform, currently developed and tested on Windows 10 and MacOS.
 Ubuntu will follow.

-App is using [Electron](https://electronjs.org/) and [Express](https://expressjs.com/) as it was originally ment for me to learn using both Electron and Node.js in server environment.
+App is using [Electron](https://electronjs.org/) and [Express](https://expressjs.com/) as it was originally ment for me to learn using and simultaneously improve in both Electron and Node.js in server environment.

+App is currently not codesigned which means that on Windows it will ask you once and on MacOS repeatedly for network access.

 ## How to Use